Hello! I’m Lori.

 How it started… how it’s going

-While my wardrobe has changed dramatically (hello, pandemic “soft pants”), I still use all of the varied skills and experiences I collected in my design career every. single. day. as a self-employed artist.
+While my wardrobe has changed dramatically, I still use all of the varied skills and experiences I collected in my design career every single day as a self-employed artist.
 A few highlights:

-I built and led a successful in-house creative team at The Knot.
-We regularly handled over 100 projects simultaneously for departments throughout the entire company including marketing, sales, digital, branding, and events.
-I know how to motivate, organize, prioritize, and get sh*t done.
+I built and led a successful in-house creative team.
+We regularly handled over 100 projects simultaneously for departments throughout the entire company.
+I know how to organize, prioritize, and get things done.

 I am fully media trained and have appeared on TODAY, Good Morning America, and other national and local TV outlets as an expert for The Knot’s parenting brand, The Bump.
 I’m comfortable on camera and cool under pressure.

-I was a core part of building the creative company culture at The Knot, and know how important it is for employees to have fun and connect.
+I was a core part of building the creative team culture at The Knot, and know how important it is for people to have fun and connect.
 As an artist, I’ve revisited corporate life and paid this idea forward by leading drawing workshops at Adobe, Squarespace, LinkedIn, Customer.io, and more.

 I’M A MOSTLY SELF-TAUGHT, CREATIVE DO-IT-ALL-ER WHO THRIVES IN THE ZONE OF “LET’S FIGURE IT OUT.”